 WhatsApp was never specifically designed for enterprise use, and the security risks of using a tool like this for official company business is well-documented.
 In addition to the fact that WhatsApp’s data privacy record leaves much to be desired, the employee app is also not optimized for group chat or collaboration.
-For non-desk workforces and busy teams who must collaborate on the go, this user experience is less than ideal.
+For non-desk workforces and busy teams who must collaborate on the go, the user experience is seriously lacking.

 Company content hubs should feel like a warm and lively gathering, not a ghost town.
 Carrying strong visual brand assets throughout your internal communications hub is a great way to encourage employee engagement and collaboration.
 Whereas a traditional intranet can feel as sterile and stark as a windowless chamber, the Beekeeper employee app can be customized for your business needs without robust assistance from IT or technical leaders in your organization.